Home » Amsterdam » Body Worlds Amsterdam tickets

 The last admission is one hour before closing time.

-If you love to get into the details, you will need two hours to see all the exhibits on display at Body Worlds – The Happiness Project.
+If you love to get into the details, you will need two hours to see all the Body Worlds – The Happiness Project exhibits.

 Tourists in a hurry are known to explore all the six floors of the museum in an hour.